Jatudrei/Compuskills-2018/web-servers-mvc/unit-2-deploying-and-staging/lesson-6-setting-up-a-server.md

   - Cache / Redis - Targeted cache for storing "final" versions of dynamic pages; avoids having to recreate dynamic content more often than it changes;
   - Internet Connection / Firewall - How _other people_ get access to your host; backwards from how you traditionally think about internet;
   - Domain Name / DNS - Your "website address", eg www.compuskills.org; How the address gets connected to the right host;
-  - Static IP Address - A permanent "fixed address"; we'll discuss later in the lesson;
+  - Static IP Address - A permanent "fixed address"; we'll discuss in next lesson;
   - SSL - Creates an encrypted connection between the host and clients

 - Server jobs and MVC jobs